 - Place the mixture into a blender and blend until smooth

-- In the same pan, place the butter and chilli powder, let it melt and simmer together for 30 seconds.
+- In the same pan, pour another tbsp of ghee and chilli powder, let it melt and simmer together for 30 seconds.

 - Add the smooth tomato mixture from the blender into the pan and stir it in together for another 5 mins